johnshearing/A.i.-Classifiers-Zero-Knowledge-Proofs-Without-Zero-Knowledge-Cryptography/README.md

 This would prove there is nothing malicious in the neural network file and we would know exactly what data was used to train it.

-So what we are providing to the authorities is proof that we are questioning a device that gives truthful answers and it is up to the user to decide what questions to ask.
+So what we are providing to the authorities is proof that we are questioning a device that gives truthful answers and it is up to the owner to decide what questions to ask.

 ***Proving Humanity, Citizenship, and whether or not a citizen has already cast a ballot all without revealing identity or biometric information remains an unsolved problem.***